prat96/NETD-test/README.md

 Python implementation of NETD test script for uncooled microbolometers.

 Tools required:
+- Python3
 - Numpy
 - Inquirer
   >  pip install inquirer

 This script allows for evaluating the NETD performance of any LWIR microbolometer.

+Set Integration time to full.
+Capture only NUC images.

+---
 Capture the following 3 datasets - 60 frames of images from the unit - pointing at a blackbody.

 1) blackbody @20C